 Vera™ coaches patients through physical therapy exercises while sending real-time information and qualitative data back to their clinicians.
 The system allows both the patient and physical therapist to interact in real time through video.
 Therapists can also review videos taken while the patient is exercising, and based on the results, quickly assess areas where a patient may be having difficulty.

 “One of the features I’ve been most impressed with is the system’s ability to capture subtle deviations from optimal form.
-If a patient is trying to do a hip abduction but they twist their hip, the system will provide feedback on the screen telling them how to perform the exercise correctly.
+If a patient is trying to do a hip abduction but they twist their hip, the system will [tell] them how to perform the exercise correctly.
 It picks up the nuances that are really important to a physical therapist,” said Drew Kayser, PT, Clinical Orthopedic Therapy Coordinator at Brooks Home Care.

 A therapist can also change the exercise program remotely to ensure the patient always has a personalized plan that is most appropriate at each phase of recovery.
 This helps keep patients on track and makes them more accountable.